What is Music?

 The department organizes a number of wide ranging trips throughout the year.
 Whilst it is difficult to put a price on these, students ought to set aside between £40 and £50 a year for these optional visits.

-While all students studying AS and A Level Music will be provided with a weekly free of charge instrumental lesson, the College does not have a supply of musical instruments.
+All students studying AS and A Level Music will be provided with a weekly free of charge instrumental lesson on their main instrument.